 There are other scenarios where you are not even permitted to fly.
 For example, you are not allowed to fly anywhere in Washington D.C. or in a national park.
 There some online maps and apps which can help you avoid the restricted places.
 Like FAA’s B4U Fly app, which will tell when you are in a restricted place.

 These are the limitations that you should follow when flying a drone in the US.
-There are other countries who have their set of rules and regulation.
+There are other countries that have their set of rules and regulations.
 Here are links to the regulations for Australia, New Zealand, and the UK.

 Just like a great landscape, think about photos of rolling hills that captures the shape of the train.
 This is also the same for drone photography.
 You will be able to capture more details and tell a much better story if you stay close to the ground.

 Just like landscape photography, there are some basic rules to follow when taking shots from the air.
-It can be a little bit tricky to get the best shot possible if you are not familiar with some of the beginner techniques like the rule of third, leading line and the golden ratio.
-It’s easy to forget the fundamentals when you are flying but those still apply to the world of drone.
+It can be a little bit tricky to get the best shot possible if you are not familiar with some of the beginner techniques like the rule of thirds, leading line, and the golden ratio.
+It’s easy to forget the fundamentals when you are flying but those still apply to the world of drones.

 The leading line technique is very straightforward.
 If you find any kind of lines in the scene, then the clever thing is to follow the line.
 A line can be anything, a trail, a road, a river, or something like a tree trunk.
 Following these lines can lead you to take better photos that are more pleasing to our eyes.

 Golden ratio or Fibonacci spiral is something you need to master before applying.
 This technique is more aggressive in attracting our sight to the center of attention.
-Golden ratio is visible throughout nature.
+The golden ratio is visible throughout nature.
 So manipulating this technique can yield some really good looking photos.
 Here are some example-

 Exposer bracketing is a process of combining the same images with multiple exposers some being overexposed and some being underexposed.
 This gives you the ability to record a much larger dynamic range.
 Then you take these images and blend them together into one image in postproduction.